Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Experiments

 \subsection{Datasets details}

-As in \cite{kirchmeyer2022generalizing}, we generate data in batches where each batch of trajectories shares the same PDE parameters.
-For each batch or environment, the resulting trajectories sharing the same dynamics have different initial conditions.
-We consider different whole factors of variations across multiple datasets and drastically increase the different number of environments compared to previous studies (\cite{yin2022leads}, \cite{kirchmeyer2022generalizing}).
-We conduct experiments across seven datasets: five in 1D—\textit{Advection}, \textit{Heat}, \textit{Burgers}, \textit{Wave-b}, \textit{Combined}—and two in 2D—\textit{Wave 2D}, \textit{Vorticity}.
-These datasets were selected to encompass different physical phenomena and test generalization under changes to various PDE terms, as described below.
+As in \citet{kirchmeyer2022generalizing}, we generate data in batches, where each batch of trajectories corresponds to a single environment and shares the same PDE parameters while having different initial conditions.
+We consider various factors of variation across multiple datasets.
+To assess the generalization ability of our model across a wide range of scenarios, we use a significantly larger number of environments—far exceeding those in previous studies and available simulation datasets (\citet{yin2022leads}, \citet{kirchmeyer2022generalizing}, \citet{blanke2023interpretable}, \citet{nzoyem2024neural}).
+We conduct experiments across seven datasets: five 1D—\textit{Advection}, \textit{Heat}, \textit{Burgers}, \textit{Wave-b}, \textit{Combined}—and two 2D—\textit{Wave 2D}, \textit{Vorticity 2D}.
+These datasets were selected to encompass different physical phenomena and test generalization under changes to various types of PDE parameters, as described below.
+The spatial resolution is set to 256 for 1D datasets and $64 \times 64$ for 2D datasets.
+We subsample each trajectory to keep 10 snapshots, except for the \textit{Wave-b} dataset, where we retain 15.

-\paragraph{Varying PDE coefficients} The changing factor is the set of coefficients \( \mu \) in Equation 1.
-For the \textit{Burgers}, \textit{Heat}, and \textit{Vorticity 2D} equations, the viscosity coefficient \( \nu \) varies across environments.
+\paragraph{Varying PDE coefficients} The changing factor is the set of coefficients \( \mu \) in Equation (1).
+For \textit{Burgers}, \textit{Heat}, and \textit{Vorticity 2D} equations, the viscosity coefficient \( \nu \) varies across environments.
 For \textit{Advection}, the advection speed \( \beta \) changes.
 In \textit{Wave-c} and \textit{Wave-2D}, the wave's celerity \( c \) is unique to each environment, and the damping coefficient \( k \) varies across environments in \textit{Wave-2D}.
-In the \textit{Combined} equation, three coefficients \( (\alpha, \beta, \gamma) \) vary, each influencing different derivative terms respectively: \( - \frac{\partial u^2}{\partial x}, + \frac{\partial^2 u}{\partial x^2}, - \frac{\partial^3 u}{\partial x^3} \) on the right-hand side of Equation \ref{eq:parametric}.
+In the \textit{Combined} equation, three coefficients \( (\alpha, \beta, \gamma) \) vary, each influencing different derivative terms respectively: \( - \frac{\partial u^2}{\partial x}, + \frac{\partial^2 u}{\partial x^2}, - \frac{\partial^3 u}{\partial x^3} \) on the right-hand side of Equation (\ref{eq:parametric}).

-\paragraph{Varying boundary conditions} In this case, the varying parameter is the boundary condition \( \mathcal{B} \) from Equation \ref{eq:bc}.
+\paragraph{Varying boundary conditions} In this case, the varying parameter is the boundary condition \( \mathcal{B} \) from Equation (\ref{eq:parametric}).
 For \textit{Wave-b}, we explore two types of boundary conditions—Dirichlet and Neumann—applied independently to each boundary, resulting in four distinct environments.